skillrepos/copilot-hands-on/labs.md

 <br><br>

-3. Now, we need to rename the file to the expected name.
+3. Now, we need to rename the file to the expected name Copilot looks for.
 Run the command below in the terminal.
-Afterwards, you may not be able to click and see the file.
-But you can `cat` it in the terminal if you want.
+Afterwards, clicking the file in the Explorer will open it in read-only markdown preview (that's expected) — you can also `cat` it in the terminal if you want to check the contents.

 ```
 mv .github/copilot-instructions.txt .github/copilot-instructions.md